 - (1) Intent: To provide areas for institutions that are complementary to residential neighborhoods, uses typically permitted in this district provide recreational or educational opportunities, public safety services, or commemorative services.
-Institution developments on sites of three (3) acres or more or featuring more than one (1) building on a lot or parcel, shall be developed in accord with an approved development plan as stipulated in Article VI. - (2) Use Regulations: Refer to Section GG in Article IV. - (3) Area and Dimension Regulations:
+Institution developments on sites of three (3) acres or more or featuring more than one (1) building on a lot or parcel, shall be developed in accord with an approved development plan as stipulated in Article VI. - (2) Use Regulations: Refer to Section GG in Article IV.

-Minimum Setbac eks Minimum Maximum

-Minimum Lot Area Lot Width at Front Building Line Front Rear Each Side Maximum Height of Structure Living Area of Dwelling Unit Lot Area Coverage (Building)

-NA 75 ft (a) (a) (a) 35 ft and (a) NA NA
+Minimum Minimum Lot Width at Setbacks Maximum Minimum Maximum Lot Area Minimum Lot Area Front Building Line Front Rear Each Side Height of Structure Living Area of Dwelling Unit Coverage (Building) NA 75 ft (a) (a) (a) 35 ft and (a) NA NA

-a.
-No closer than 15 feet (ft) from the district boundary.

-a.
-Supplemental Use Regulations, Article V.

-- b.
-District Development Criteria, Article VI. - c.
-Required Development Plans, Article VII. - d.
-Off-Street Parking and Loading Regulations, Article VIII. - e.
-Signs, see Article V in Chapter 5 of the City of Homewood Code of Ordinances.
+- (a) No closer than 15 feet (ft) from the district boundary. - (4) Other regulations: - (a) Supplemental Use Regulations, Article V. - (b) District Development Criteria, Article VI. - (c) Required Development Plans, Article VII. - (d) Off-Street Parking and Loading Regulations, Article VIII. - (e) Signs, see Article X.